tomas-fryza/avr-course/lab8-project/README.md

 *The goal of this project is for small teams of 3-4 students to explore a chosen topic, use the [labs's components](https://github.com/tomas-fryza/avr-course/blob/master/README.md#components), develop solutions, simulate and implement them, create documentation, and present the results.
 Team members will organize and divide tasks among themselves.*

-* The students will work on the project for five weeks, ending with a presentation and a practical demonstration (simulations alone are not enough).
+* The students will work on the project for five weeks, ending with a presentation and a practical demonstration (simulations alone are not enough), see the course schedule in e-learning.

 * The AVR code must be written in C and/or Assembly and must be implementable on an Arduino Uno board using the toolchains provided by PlatformIO (exceptions by agreement).